* UPDATED FOR 2013 TIMES & FARES *

 The National Rail station is 10-15 minutes walk away at the other end of Porthmadog.
 You could stop for lunch at Spooners in Harbour Station which has lots of railway artefacts inside as well as one of the early engines, “Princess”.
 If it’s busy you’ll probably rather get across to the other end of town.
 There’s a pub on the National Rail station that does good sandwiches, hot pies, etc., so you might try that, or pop into the Welsh Highland Heritage Railway just across the road to look around there.

-The next train is at 1400, an Arriva Trains Wales class 158 destined for Birmingham International.
+The next train is at 1400, an Arriva Trains Wales class 158 destined for Machynlleth.
 The side to sit on is on the right facing direction of travel.
 The views for the next 3½ hours all the way to Shrewsbury are quite something.
-The first 2 hours is a slow meander to Machynlleth.
-Look out for The Ffestiniog Railway crossing above in Minffordd Station, Portmeirion on the left shortly afterwards, Harlech Castle, Barmouth, Barmouth Bridge, Ffriog Cliffs, the Talyllyn Railway on the left at Tywyn, Aberdovey, Dovey Junction where the line from Aberystwyth comes in from the right and then Machynlleth.
+The next 2 hours is a slow meander to Machynlleth.
+Look out for The Ffestiniog Railway crossing above in Minffordd Station, Portmeirion on the left shortly afterwards, Harlech Castle, Barmouth, Barmouth Bridge, Ffriog Cliffs, the Talyllyn Railway on the left at Tywyn, Aberdovey, Dovey Junction where the line from Aberystwyth comes in from the right and then Machynlleth arriving at 1554.

-Here the train waits for the train from Aberystwyth to arrive around 10 minutes later.
-This couples on the back and from here there’s usually a trolley service.
-Then it’s off along the flat for a few miles and before the steep climb starts up Talerddig Bank, feared by steam engine drivers, but now all a bit of a breeze with a couple of 158s!
+Here you change for the train from Aberystwyth to Crewe which leaves at 1607.
+Then it’s off along the flat for a few miles and before the steep climb starts up Talerddig Bank, feared by steam engine drivers, but now all a bit of a breeze with class 158 units!

 Unfortunately the connections off “the Cambrian” northbound to Chester are pretty poor.
 The train leaves at 1724, so you’ll probably miss this one.
 There’s a café on the station and if you’re not in a rush have a look around Shrewsbury’s beautifully-restored station or even take time to pop into the town itself, just as interesting as Chester but without anything like so many tourists.

-The next train to Chester is at 1806 and nicknamed the “WAG Express”, being the Welsh (Assembly) Government-sponsored class 67 hauled 4 coach train.
-This goes via Crewe to Chester arriving at 1906, just as our 1907 is leaving!
+The next train to Chester is at 1810.
+This goes via Crewe to Chester arriving at 1904, just as our 1904 is leaving!

-So you might choose to stay in Shrewsbury a little longer and catch the 1824 class 158 service.
-This originates from Birmingham International and goes to Holyhead via the old Great Western main line.
+So you might choose to stay in Shrewsbury a little longer and catch the 1824 service.
+This starts at Shrewsbury and goes to Holyhead via the old Great Western main line.
 Look out for Gobowen’s tastefully restored station, the canal aqueduct alongside just before Chirk.
-Chirk Station is a recent winner of a community award – you’ll see why – and then Cadbury’s followed by the Kronospan chipboard factory on the right which receives up to 2 log trains a day from Ribblehead, Carlisle and various Scottish locations.
+Chirk Station is a recent winner of a community award – you’ll see why – and then Cadbury’s followed by the Kronospan chipboard factory on the right which receives up to 2 log trains a day from Ribblehead, Carlisle and various locations in Scotland and South West England.
 After Wrexham the line was singled to make the Wrexham Bypass cheaper to build.
-Most of this line is proposed for redoubling once the Welsh Government allocates the funds, though not the section over Gresford Bank down to Rossett, a section that both the Great Western and British Rail found very expensive to maintain due to the bank continually slipping.
-Our train arrives into Chester at 1920, so there’s time to pop into Carriages or even the very smart Queen Hotel across the road from the station before returning for the 2007 up our line.
+Most of this line is being redoubled during 2013/14, though not the section over Gresford Bank down to Rossett, a section that both the Great Western and British Rail found very expensive to maintain due to the bank continually slipping.
+Our train arrives into Chester at 1920, so there’s time to pop into Carriages or even the very smart Queen Hotel across the road from the station before returning for the 2004 up our line.